 Geek Obsession: The music of Steve Albini

 Why It’s Daunting: For over 25 years, musician and recording engineer Steve Albini has been one of the most divisive figures in the world of rock music.
 He’s worked with tons of small bands as well as some of the biggest names in alt-rock (including the Pixies and Nirvana), and musicians flock to his famed Electrical Audio studio in Chicago to record; he’s also developed a reputation as one of rock’s biggest cranks.
 Always as opinionated as they are insightful, Albini’s uncompromising public pronouncements—coming in the form of interviews, magazine articles, and blog posts—have made him enemies across the board, from fans who call him a hypocrite to former protégés who have run afoul of his exacting standards.
 Given his savage reputation, it’s easy to forget that Albini is himself a professional musician, and an incredibly influential one at that.
-Starting in 1982 with Big Black and continuing to the present day with Shellac, Albini has put out a body of work that, like his personality, is abrasive, irascible and often offensive, but never
+Starting in 1982 with Big Black and continuing to the present day with Shellac, Albini has put out a body of work that, like his personality, is abrasive, irascible and often offensive, but never less than compelling.
+But with nearly 20 full-length albums and EPs with his various bands, and his often difficult and confrontational attitude, it can be hard to know where to start.

 Possible Gateway: Big Black’s 1987 finale, Songs About Fucking.